fxnnxc/fxnnxc.github.io/_side_articles/nmf.md

 </center>

 It suggests that the iterative optimization in Sklearn does not provide a unique solution for NMF.
-However, we conjecture that correlated features are coupled when matrix is factorized (see burger and fries locations.)
+However, we conjecture that correlated features are coupled when matrix is factorized (see `burger` and `fries` locations in columns 3 and 4 in component matrix).
 We can clearly see that two entries are in the same component.

 # Discussion